 With thanks to Kevin Le Seelleur and Robert Le Maistre.

 The museum is divided thematically into the three areas of Elements, Boats and People.
 The exhibits in each area are explained through corresponding iBooks which can be downloaded here.

 Explore Jersey with our series of walking guides taking in many of the Island's landmarks, heritage and visitor attractions.
 Our walks have been developed by a Jersey Blue Badge Guide, who knows the Island inside-out.
 Howard Davis Park to the Maritime Museum - find out more.
 This walk offers a glimpse into the life of one of Jersey’s greatest philanthropists - Thomas Benjamin Davis.
 The son of a ship’s carpenter, he was a self-made millionaire, a friend of King George V, yet he never forgot the island of his birth.

-You can take a free virtual tour of Jersey's maritime history by downloading the Maritime Landscape tour from the Trails and Tours section of the website.
+You can take a free virtual tour of Jersey's maritime history here.

 Organised groups: 15% discount for groups of 6 or more adults or seniors.
 Please book in advance by completing the form here.

 Entrance and parking: Located on the New North Quay in close proximity to the Weighbridge and Liberation Square.
 No on-site car park but parking for cyclists.
 Nearest public car parks are located at the Waterfront, the Esplanade, Pier Road and Sand Street.